• Free shipping on all orders

 Final Thoughts

-The Siamese is one of the best-recognized cat breeds.
-It is well known for its stunning looks, as well as its tendency to vocalize everything.
-There are four recognized color points of Siamese, with the Blue Point Siamese being a diluted version of the original Seal Point.
-It is rarer and more expensive than the Seal Point but, despite its color difference, it is similar in most other aspects to the standard.
-Siamese are friendly, make good family pets, and are intelligent and sociable animals that can make great family pets.
+The Siamese is one of the most beloved breeds.
+They’re famous for their stunning appearance and tendency to vocalize frequently.
+There are four recognized color points of Siamese, and the Blue Point Siamese is a diluted version of the original Seal Point.
+They are rarer and more expensive than the Seal Point, but despite the color difference, they’re just as loving and playful.
+Siamese are friendly, make good family pets, and are intelligent animals that can make great family pets.

 For more information on Siamese Cats, see our articles on: